Recipe Hijiki with carrots, konnyaku and tofu

 Recipe notes

-In Japan, it is said that a diet based on seaweed will help you live longer.
-In fact, seaweed (nori, wakame, kombu, hijiki...) is rich in calcium, magnesium and antioxidants that help eliminate toxins from the body.
+In Japan, it is said that a diet based onseaweeds you live longer. seaweeds nori, wakame, kombu, hijiki, etc.) is rich in calcium, magnesium, and antioxidants, which help eliminate toxins from the body.

 LE MIRIN

-It's a sweet rice wine, one of the key ingredients in Japanese cuisine!
-Its taste is similar to sake, but with a lower alcohol content.
+This is a sweet rice wine, which is one of the key ingredients in Japanese cuisine!
+Its taste is similar to sake, but it has a lower alcohol content.

 There are 3 types to choose from: